henry-stroud/wdi-group-project/README.md

 In retrospect the way that we passed down props to each component means that the site is not easily navigable, as users cannot simply go to a url for a game.

 I would like to have made the app much more responsive, as well as being responsive on mobile.
 Unfortunately due to time constraints we prioritised the functionality over responsiveness, which in hindsight may have been an oversight.

+## Key Takeaways

+One of the key learnings from this project was the use of Git.
+We had to rectify several merge conflicts when we first began the project as we were all learning the basics of group based project work.
+Eventually we decided the partition work on separate components to avoid git conflicts as well as having one git master who controlled the commits to the master branch.
+I learnt a lot about back-end model structuring during the project, and also routing.
+It was probably the most challenging project we had to undertake, and a clear team plan and structure was essential for success.